dart-lang/site-www/src/_guides/language/effective-dart/documentation.md

 int get checkedCount => ...
 {% endprettify %}

-Avoid having a doc comment on both the setter and the getter, as DartDoc will show only one (the one on the getter.)
+If a property has both a getter and a setter, then create a doc comment for only one of them.
+Dartdoc treats the getter and setter like a single field, and if both the getter and the setter have doc comments, then dartdoc discards the setter's doc comment.

 ### PREFER starting library or type comments with noun phrases.